 Why is a meta description important?

-A meta description improves click-through rate by giving users a preview of your content in search results.
+A meta description improves click-through rate by giving users a useful preview of your content in search results.

 What is an XML sitemap?